instaclustr/atsc/docs/usage.md

       --no-header
           Defines if the CSV has no header
       --fields <FIELDS>
           Defines names of fields in CSV file.
+It should follow this format:
+            --fields=TIME_FIELD_NAME,VALUE_FIELD_NAME
-It should follow this format: --fields=TIME_FIELD_NAME,VALUE_FIELD_NAME It assumes that the one before comma is a name of time field and the one after comma is value field
+          It assumes that the one before comma is a name of time field and the one after comma is value field. [default: time,value] -h, --help
-  -h, --help
           Print help
   -V, --version